tepzilon/homestack/exit-node/README.md

 PersistentKeepalive: 25

 - Exit node
+  - Interface
     - Remove DNS
       - Since it'll then call `resolvctl -a homestack -m 0 -x`
       - Caused adding `nameserver X.X.X.X` to the file `/run/systemd/resolve/resolv.conf`
-    - Then the exit node will not be able to access to internet (cannot resolve DNS somehow)
+      - Then the exit node will not be able to access to internet (somehow cannot resolve DNS)
+  - Peer
-  - Allowed IP has to be 10.8.0.0/24 (allow only peer packets)
+    - Since peers are clients, so allowed IP has to be 10.8.0.0/24 (only packets with 10.8.x.x will route to peers)
     - (nit) Endpoint should be 127.0.0.1:51820 or localhost:51820
 - Clients
+  - Peer
-  - Allowed IP is 0.0.0.0/0 (route every packets through VPN)
+    - Since peer is the exit node, so allowed IP is 0.0.0.0/0 (route every packets through VPN)

 # Secret hint